nikku/jquery-bootstrap-scripting/README.md

 ## Check out some examples

 Go to [the plugins web page](http://nikku.github.com/jquery-bootstrap-scripting/) to check out a number of examples on usage.

-Added new option, refactored jquery-controls integration and button options, updated readme

-option showCloseHandle: true | false can specify if the close handle should be shown button option `type` replaced `additionalClasses` option jquery-controls integration binds dialog opening to `a.open-dialog` links (was `a.ajax` before) support added to open in page dialogs, too
-(fixed issue #6)